comegrant/dbt_docs_test/packages/slack-connector/README.md

 The `relevant_people` parameter defines who should be notified about the notification as a comma separated list of short names or groups.
 It is optional.

-The people you list here will be mentioned in the notification.
+The people you list here will be mentioned in the notification, but only in test and prod environments.
 You can either list short names or groups as defined in the `slack_users` dictionary in `slack_connector/constants.py`.
 You can also pass in a list of slack handles or user_ids if they are not already defined.

 E.g. `stephen, engineering`

+Note: People will only be tagged in test and prod environments.
+In local_dev and dev environments, the relevant_people parameter will be ignored to avoid unnecessary notifications during development.

 Available short names:
 - `stephen`